sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 Since TimescaleDB is just Postgres (with an extension), we use the same SQL migration framework we use for our other Postgres databases. `migrations/codeinsights` in the root of this repository contains the migrations for the Code Insights Timescale database, they are executed when the frontend starts up (as is the same with e.g. codeintel DB migrations.)

-Currently, the migration process blocks `frontend` and `repo-updater` startup - which is one issue [we will need to solve](https://github.com/sourcegraph/sourcegraph/issues/18388).
+Currently, the migration process blocks `frontend` and `worker` startup - which is one issue [we will need to solve](https://github.com/sourcegraph/sourcegraph/issues/18388).